 Customers can receive support by contacting The Full Belly Project.
 Interview with representative

-Customer is responsible for creating replacement components using the construction kit supplied by The Full Belly Project or use the instructions found in online manuals.
-The customer can also build a relationship with a local manufacturer who they can contact to replace components.
+The customer is responsible for creating replacement components using the construction kit supplied by The Full Belly Project or the instructions found in online manuals.
+The customer can also build a relationship with a local manufacturer whom they can contact to replace components.
 Interview with representative

 The device is expected to last 20-25 years after which it should be dismantled and parts can be recycled Interview with representative

 The manufacturer specifies that the sheller can shell peanuts at a rate of 50 kg/hr and that the sheller can shell any round nut.